 The fair values of financial instruments that are not quoted in active markets are determined by using valuation techniques.
 Where valuation techniques (for example, models) are used to determine fair values, they are validated and periodically reviewed by qualified personnel independent of the department that created them to ensure that outputs reflect actual data and comparative market prices.
 To the extent practical, models use only observable data, however areas such as credit risk (both own and counterparty), volatilities and correlations require management to make estimates.
 Changes in assumptions about these factors would affect the reported fair value of financial instruments.
-For Insurance policies pledged as collateral, Cash surrender value provided by insurance company is used.

-36 Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 December 2023
+36 Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 December 2024

-Up to the date of issue of these financial statements, the HKICPA has issued a number of new or amended standards, which are not yet effective for the year ended 31 December 2023 and which have not been adopted in these financial statements.
+Up to the date of issue of these financial statements, the HKICPA has issued a number of new or amended standards, which are not yet effective for the year ended 31 December 2024 and which have not been adopted in these financial statements.
 These developments include the following which may be relevant to the Company.